pabloroca/slim3-apiratelimit-middleware/README.md

 # API Rate Limit for Slim3

-Middleware for API Rate limit.
-When limit exceeded it returns HTTP Status code 429 and does not process further requests.
+Middleware for API Rate limiter.
+When request limit exceeds a predefined value it returns HTTP Status code 429 and does not process further requests.

-It works with a MySQL / MariaDB database
+It works with a MySQL & MariaDB database

 ## Main specs

-- If you have CloudFare, it checks that the origin ip belongs to them
+- If you have CloudFare, it checks that the origin ip belongs to them, also sets the proper remote IP

 ## Install